apple/game-center-tools/README_genrulesinput.md

 ## Overview

 [Rule based matchmaking](https://developer.apple.com/documentation/gamekit/matchmaking_rules) uses expressions in the [JMESPath JSON query language](https://jmespath.org) against JSON representations of match requests to select the best requests for a match.
-The expressions can be complex and it may be useful to explore the resuls of intermediate expressions in order to obtain the desired result.
+The expressions can be complex and it is useful to explore the results of intermediate expressions in order to obtain the desired result.
 Explore	rule expressions using the [JMESPath playground](https://play.jmespath.org) with example input representing requests in the queue.
 The structure of the JSON used as input when evaluating the expressions is described in the App Store Connect API documentation for [Expressions](https://developer.apple.com/documentation/appstoreconnectapi/game_center/expressions).
-However, it can be tedious and time consuming to construct the input manually.
+However, it is tedious and time consuming to construct the input manually.
 Use the script to generate the input from the same compact input as the `testrules.py` script.

 For a complete list of the `genrulesinput.py` arguments, run the  `genrulesinput.py —h` command.